 Don’t forget your company’s website, too!
 Here are a few important areas you should spend the most time updating:

 Your Website’s Design

 First impressions are vital, so it’s important that you redesign your website regularly to stay on top of evolving design trends.
 Does your site look like it’s from the GeoCities era?
 Is it structured the right way?
-Take this time to make sure your site is clean, easy to navigate and, well, just nice to look at.
+Take this time to make sure your site is clean, easy to navigate and nice to look at.
 If you are a Swyft Filings customer, you can take advantage of your free access to the Rocketbuildr web builder to update your site with fresh designs and increased functionality.

 Your Website’s Security

 Websites get hacked all the time.
 Before your homepage gets defaced or your entire site is wiped out, make sure you’re putting the right steps in place to protect your business.
 Whether you’re using Wordpress, Drupal, or any other content management system, making sure your website’s software is up-to-date is the easiest way to keep hackers out.